 The College maintains a central fleet of 7- and 12-passenger, vans to serve the travel needs of its faculty, staff and students.
 The vehicles are for use by College employees or trained students only, solely for the purpose of SUNY Cortland business.
 Buses also are available for College-related class trips and student group activities.
-A per-mileage charge to the staff member's department or student group will be applied for each request.
+A permileage charge to the staff member's department or student group will be applied for each request.
 Account numbers are required on request forms in order for vehicles to be reserved.

-Vehicle reservations should be made as far in advance as possible by completing a Vehicle or Bus Request Form, available at the Physical Plant website under Forms and Policies.
+Vehicle reservations should be made as far in advance as possible by completing a Vehicle or Bus Request Form, available on the Facilities Operations and Services website (http://www2.cortland.edu/offices/FOS/).
 Request forms should be mailed to the Transportation Center through interoffice mail.
 The Transportation Center is open from 7 a.m.-3:30 p.m.
 Monday-Friday.